Remembering a Great Partner and Friend

 Coastal Canada Nature-Based Infrastructure Workshop Series

-Cold regions experience some of the most dynamic hydrodynamic processes on the planet and are undergoing rapid environmental change from rising sea levels, increased storms, and melting permafrost.
-While there is no universally accepted definition of a cold region or cold climate, it generally includes regions that experience harsh winter storms and ice, scouring currents […]
+Cold regions experience some of the most dynamic hydrodynamic processes on the planet and are undergoing rapid change from rising sea levels, increased storms, and melting permafrost.
+While there is no universally accepted definition of a cold region, it generally includes regions that experience harsh winter storms and ice, scouring currents for at least part […]

 WINNER: NNBF Guidelines recognized for International Excellence

 In June 2022, the Environment Agency’s Flood and Coast Excellence Awards recognized the International Guidelines on Natural and Nature-Based Features for Flood Risk Management as the winner in International Excellence.
-The annual awards ceremony provides a fantastic opportunity to promote the recent work individuals and teams have done to manage flood and coastal risk, build local flood […]
+The annual awards ceremony provides a fantastic opportunity to promote the recent work individuals and teams have done to manage flood and coastal risk and build local […]